Oak: Timber

 Oak timber is a strong and hard wood with many uses, such as for furniture, floors, building frames, and veneers.
 The wood of Quercus cerris (the Turkey oak) has better mechanical properties than those of the white oaks Q. petraea and Q. robur; the heartwood and sapwood have similar mechanical properties.
 Of the North American red oaks, the northern red oak, Quercus rubra, is highly prized for lumber.
 The wood is resistant to insect and fungal attack.
 Wood from Q. robur and Q. petraea was used in Europe for shipbuilding, especially of naval men of war, until the 19th century.
-In hill states of India such as Uttarakhand, along with being used for fuelwood and timber, oak wood is used for agricultural implements, while the leaves serve as fodder for livestock during lean periods.

 Other traditional products

 Oak bark, with its high tannin content, was traditionally used in the Old World for tanning leather.
+The best bark material came from trees aged twenty years of age that grew from coppicing older trees, bark from old trees that fell naturally have less quality.
 Oak galls were used for centuries as a main ingredient in iron gall ink for manuscripts, harvested at a specific time of year.
 In Korea, sawtooth oak bark is used to make shingles for traditional roof construction.
 The dried bark of the white oak was used in traditional medical preparations; its tannic acid content made it astringent and antiseptic.
-Acorns have been ground to make a flour, and roasted for acorn coffee.

 Culinary

+Acorns of various oak species have been used as food for millennia, in Asia, Europe, the Middle East, North Africa, and among the native peoples of North America.
+Given their high tannin content, acorns have often been leached to remove tannins before processing.
+Acorns have been ground to make a flour, and roasted as imitation coffee.
+In Korea, acorn starch is made into jelly called dotori-muk.

 Barrels for aging wines, sherry, and spirits such as brandy and Scotch whisky are made from oak, with single barrel malt whiskies fetching a premium.
 The use of oak in wine adds a range of flavours.
 Oak barrels, which may be charred before use, contribute to their contents' colour, taste, and aroma, imparting a desirable oaky vanillin flavour.
 A dilemma for wine producers is to choose between French and American oakwoods.
 French oaks (Quercus robur, Q. petraea) give greater refinement and are chosen for the best, most expensive wines.
 American oak contributes greater texture and resistance to ageing, but produces a more powerful bouquet.

 Oak wood chips are used for smoking foods such as fish, meat, and cheese.
 In Japan, Children's Day is celebrated with Kashiwa-mochi rice cakes, filled with a sweet red bean paste, and wrapped in a kashiwa oak leaf.

 The bark of the cork oak is used to produce cork stoppers for wine bottles.
 This species grows around the Mediterranean Sea; Portugal, Spain, Algeria, and Morocco produce most of the world's supply.

-Acorns of various oak species have been used as food for millennia, in Asia, Europe, the Middle East, North Africa, and among the native peoples of North America.
 In North Africa, acorns have been pressed to make acorn oil: the oil content can be as high as 30%.
 Oaks have also been used as fodder, both leaves and acorns being fed to livestock such as pigs.
-Given their high tannin content, acorns have often been leached to remove tannins before use as fodder.